-When the investigation team goes into action, the Safety head in the organization is usually the team leader.
-And the bulk of the responsibilities lies in his hand during the entire activity.
+When the investigation team goes into action, the safety head of the organization is usually the team leader.
+The bulk of the responsibilities lies in his hand during the entire activity.

 Some workers for many reasons may not want to report an accident when it happens.

 Below are the likely reasons why they will choose not to report an accident in the workplace.

 1. Poor understanding of the meaning of accident and incident investigation.

 Some employees may not know about the importance of an accident investigation.

 and they may likely not report any accident when it happens.

 We all know that when the importance of something is not known, abuse is inevitable.